iogf/eacc/README.md

 Blank(' '), Identifier('foobar'), LP('('), RP(')')]
 ~~~

 The above example handles the task of tokenizing keywords correctly.
-The SeqNode class
+The SeqTok class
-works together with LexSeq to extract the tokens based on a given regex while LexNode works
+works together with LexSeq to extract the tokens based on a given regex while LexTok works
 on its own to extract tokens that do not demand a lookahead step.

 # Install